pact-foundation/pact.io/getting_started/sharing_pacts.md

-# Sharing Pacts
+# Sharing pacts and verification results

-At some point in your Pact journey, you are going to be generating lots of `Pact` files for your `Provider` to verify, ensuring the `Provider` has access to the latest version of the `Pacts` at all times.
-This is great, but very quickly this becomes cumbersome to manage.
+The consumer CI generates pact files during the execution of its isolated tests.
+The provider CI generates verification results during the execution of its isolated tests.
+These artifacts need to be shared between the projects.

 ## Pact Broker

 This is where the [Pact Broker](https://github.com/pact-foundation/pact_broker) comes in.
-It enables you to share your `Pacts` between projects, and make them useful for people too.
+It enables you to share your pacts and verification results between projects, and make them useful for people too.
 It is the recommended way forward for serious Pact development.

-It:
+The Pact Broker:

 * allows you to release customer value quickly and confidently by [deploying your services indendently][decouple] and avoiding the bottleneck of integration tests
 * solves the problem of how to share contracts and verification results between consumer and provider projects